aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to XLTM via Java" h2="Convert EPUB file to XLTM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily integrate EPUB to XLTM conversion feature in their Java applications.
+This suite of APIs includes Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render EPUB to XLSX and convert XLSX to XLTM respectively.

+The process of converting EPUB to XLTM involves two steps.
+In the first step, Aspose.PDF for Java can be used to render EPUB to XLSX.
+This API provides a wide range of features that enable developers to render EPUB to XLSX with ease.
+It supports all versions of EPUB and provides a wide range of features such as text extraction, image extraction, table extraction, and more.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLTM.
+This Spreadsheet Programming API provides a wide range of features that enable developers to convert XLSX to XLTM with ease.
+It supports all versions of XLSX and provides a wide range of features such as data manipulation, chart creation, formula calculation, and more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to XLTM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to XLTM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate EPUB to XLTM conversion feature in their Java applications.
+This suite of APIs provides a wide range of features that enable developers to render EPUB to XLSX and convert XLSX to XLTM with ease.
+It supports all versions of EPUB and XLSX and provides a wide range of features such as text extraction, image extraction, table extraction, data manipulation, chart creation, formula calculation, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}